WeiShenL/all-in-one/DEVELOPMENT.md

 - **Presentation Layer** (`src/app/server/routers/`): tRPC API endpoints
 - **Used for**: Task Management (complex rules, rich behavior)
 - **Pattern**: Clean architecture with rich domain model

-For complete architecture details, implementation guide, and examples, see [OOP.md](./OOP.md).

-You can start editing by modifying `src/app/page.tsx`.
-The page auto-updates as you edit.